JerryB0mb/Nessus/README.md

 ![Nessus7](https://github.com/JerryB0mb/Nessus/assets/49531794/e57e75d3-0af7-4064-8812-f848e5fb943d)

 We have a LOT more vulnerabilities this time.
 Upon viewing the Vulnerabilities tab, you’d see that there are literally hundreds of vulnerabilities, many are associated with each individual deprecated version of Firefox that are under the latest version.
-As time goes on, the amount of vulnerabilities this causes will go up, as Firebox gets more updates - of course, if you view the Remediations tab, simply updating Firefox removes a solid amount of these.
+As time goes on, the amount of vulnerabilities this causes will go up, as Firebox gets more updates - of course, if you view the Remediations tab, simply updating Firefox should remove most of these.

 So, let’s do so.
 Fun fact: open the Run.exe app, and type appwiz.cpl - this takes you directly to the list of programs you have installed (control panel).
-Uninstall Firefox, then search “Check for updates” in your search bar, and update all that you can.
+Uninstall Firefox, then search “Check for updates” in your search bar, and update everything regarding Windows that you can.
 You’ll have to restart the machine at least once to do this.
 Once again, do another Nessus scan.

 ![nessus8](https://github.com/JerryB0mb/Nessus/assets/49531794/55c74cb9-ebc6-4db4-ad45-d004ff106926)